Understanding Emotional Agony And How It Changes Us

 - Emotional Pain

-A feeling of anger, sadness, or negative emotion that has a defined solution and can be remedied through a short period or a relatively straightforward and easy action.
+A feeling of anger, sadness, or negative emotion that has a defined solution and can be remedied over a short period or through a relatively straightforward and easy action.

 - Emotional Agony

 Severe emotional discomfort that does not have an easily defined solution and may only be remedied through an extended period or repeated actions (i.e., therapy).

 How Emotional Agony Changes Us